 What is community acupuncture?

 Community acupuncture is the provision of acupuncture to high standards of clinical effectiveness, safety and hygiene, at a lower cost than normal private practice.
-There are currently about 30 community clinics around the UK.
+There are currently about 50 community clinics around the UK.
 Prices for community acupuncture vary, but are typically set at 35-50% of the local rate.
-At Love Community Acupuncture, you pay what you can afford, beginning at a rate of £20 per treatment (plus a 2.75% surcharge if you pay by card).
+At our Bishy Road clinic, you pay what you can afford, beginning at a rate of £20 per treatment (plus a 2.75% surcharge if you pay by card).
+At our University of York clinic (for students and staff of the University of York only) there is a flat £15 fee per treatment (plus a 2.75% surcharge if you pay by card).

 Why do you do this when you could charge more?